vegasbrianc/cats-1/README.md

 - Push the image to Docker Hub

-The application you will deploy is the 'cats' application.
+The application you will deploy is the `cats` application.
 It is a simple 1-container application that displays random pictures of cats, because why not!!
 It is a flask application written in Python that pulls the images from public URLs.

 ### Step 1.1 - Log into VMs and verify that Docker is running